codeforboston/cliff-effects/README.md

 7. Type `npm start` to automatically open a browser window and run the app in your browser in dev mode.
 If you make changes to a file and save it, the page will automatically update and use the new code.
 Would also recommend getting the [React Developer Tools](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=4&cad=rja&uact=8&ved=0ahUKEwiZ__6Vg_jVAhWQ14MKHczrDtoQFgg4MAM&url=https%3A%2F%2Fchrome.google.com%2Fwebstore%2Fdetail%2Freact-developer-tools%2Ffmkadmapgofadopljbjfkapdkoienihi%3Fhl%3Den&usg=AFQjCNEv0udXgBoaukzJa59I_vufhScUbQ) extension for Chrome.
 8. `Ctrl-C` to stop the app when it's running.

+## Resources

+### React

 We're building the project with [React](https://facebook.github.io/react/docs/react-api.html).
 The app was set up with the [Create React App CLI](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+### Git

+Aren't familiar with Git?
+Spend ~15 minutes learning with this [interactive Git tutorial](https://try.github.io/levels/1/challenges/1).
+Note that we'd prefer you don't use `-f` or `--force` if possible, especially with pull requests.

+More familiar with git, but not as familiar with collaboration?
+See a possible [git workflow](https://github.com/codeforboston/cliff-effects/wiki/Git-Workflow) that could help.